higginsro/DF-git/README.md

 Clone this repo using:
 > git clone --recursive https://rhiggins@rndwww.nce.amadeus.net/git/scm/~rhiggins/dialogflow-git.git
 Using Python 3.5.5
+preferably in a virtual env use:
 > pip install -r requirements.txt

-preferably inside a virtualenv if using conda:
+if using conda you can create an env using the .yml file in this repo:
-    > conda create --name df-git python=3.5.5 --file=./requirements.txt
+    > conda create -f df-git.yml
     activate env with:
     > (source) activate df-git   # depending on linux/windows

+Check the list of agents currently being tracked using:
+> dfgit.py list_agents

-Create a nonempty github/bitbucket repo for each agent you wish to have version control for.
+Create a nonempty github/bitbucket repo for each agent you wish to have version control for that isn't currently being tracked.
 Changes will be tracked in these repos. for example create first an empty repo on bitbucket and then locally: mkdir some_agent